 Securing the Agent: Vendor-Neutral, Multitenant Enterprise Retrieval and Tool Use

-Francisco Javier Arceo (Red Hat), Varsha Prasad Narsing (Red Hat)
+Francisco Javier Arceo (Red Hat AI), Varsha Prasad Narsing (Red Hat AI)

 Security & Privacy Architectural Patterns & Composition